Senate rejects effort to restrain Trump on Iran as GOP backs his strikes on nuclear sites

 Democrats cast doubt on that justification, arguing the president should have come to Congress first.
 They also said the president did not update them adequately, with Congress' first briefings taking place Thursday.

-The resolution did not aim to limit the president’s ability to defend against a threat, Kaine said.
-But, added, “If it’s offense, let’s really make sure we’re making the right decision.”
+In a statement following Friday's vote, Kaine said he was “disappointed that many of my colleagues are not willing to stand up and say Congress" should be a part of a decision to go to war.

-Almost all Democrats were expected to vote for the resolution.
-Their case centers on the War Powers Resolution, passed in the early 1970s, which requires the president “in every possible instance” to “consult with Congress before introducing United States Armed Forces.”
+Democrats' argument for backing the resolution centered on the War Powers Resolution, passed in the early 1970s, which requires the president “in every possible instance” to “consult with Congress before introducing United States Armed Forces.”

-Speaking on the Senate floor ahead of Friday evening’s vote, Sen. Rand Paul, R-Ky., announced he would support the resolution — and urged fellow Republican senators to do the same.
+Speaking on the Senate floor ahead of Friday's vote, Paul said he would back the resolution, saying that “despite the tactical success of our strikes, they may end up proving to be a strategic failure.”

+“It is unclear if this intervention will fully curtail Iran's nuclear aspirations,” said Paul.

 Trump is just the latest in a line of presidents to test the limits of the resolution — though he’s done so at a time when he’s often bristling at the nation's checks and balances.